-The product of Ulmer's thesis is the tale.
+The final product of Ulmer's thesis is the tale.
 This is where all of the positioning of the previous topics gets translated into a specific field of inquiry.
-If we apply Ulmer's theory to architecture, this is where all of the theory becomes a drawing.
+If we apply Ulmer's theory to architecture, this is where all of the theory becomes a drawing of built work.
 This is always the difficulty.
-Students inevitably over think projects and have real difficulties translating ideas into architecture.
+Students inevitably over think projects and have real difficulties translating ideas from other disciplines into architecture.

-While there are many positives to Ulmer's thesis as manifesto to include a rigorous and clear method (as anti-method) to follow, and the analogic inquiry into other fields that may lead us to perceive architecture more critically or even meaningfully, there is always the issue of a thesis getting "lost in translation."
-It is not entirely clear to me how phenomenology, the morphology or jellyfish, or exemplary works of fiction, for example, translate directly into making architecture.
+While there are many positives to Ulmer's thesis as manifesto to include a rigorous and clear method (even if an "anti-method") to follow, and the dialectical inquiry into other fields that may lead us to perceive architecture more critically or even meaningfully, there is always the issue of a thesis getting "lost in translation."
+It is not entirely clear to me how phenomenology, the morphology or jellyfish, or exemplary works of fiction, for example, translate directly into drawing or form making.
 Projects typically fail when they rely too much on the references and are not able to stand on their own.
-Further, the contrarian nature of the thesis is forever connected to that which it proposes to work against.
-It is only the other side of the same coin.
-I can only imagine that there are more productive ways to think about contemporary issues in architecture.
+Further, the contrarian dialectic of the manifesto is forever connected to that which it proposes to work against.
+It is only the other side of the same coin. $\blacklozenge$